demisto/content-docs/content-repo/extra-docs/articles/microsoft-auth-guide.md

 ## Troubleshooting
-In case of errors in the authentication process - token revoked/expired or in case you generate new credentials, you can use the *!<integration command prefix>-auth-reset* command in the War Rooms in order to rerun the authentication process, instead of recreating a new integration instance.
+In case of errors in the authentication process - token revoked/expired or in case you generate new credentials, you can use the `*!<integration command prefix>-auth-reset*` command in the War Rooms in order to rerun the authentication process, instead of recreating a new integration instance.
 Following verify the connectivity by clicking the Test button to test the instance.

-For example, for Microsoft Graph Mail Single User, When using 'self-deployed Azure app':
+For example, for Microsoft Graph Mail Single User, When using the 'self-deployed Azure app':
-In case of expired/revoked token error, follow these steps:
+In case of an expired/revoked token error, follow these steps:
 1. Run !msgraph-mail-auth-reset.
 2. Validate that all the credentials you entered are correct (Client ID, Client Secret, Tenant ID, Application redirect URI).
 3. Run !msgraph-mail-generate-login-url to generate a new *Authorization code*.
-4. Run !msgraph-mail-test to test connectivity of the email.
+4. Run !msgraph-mail-test to test the connectivity of the email.